 |TRAKTOR KONTROL S4 MK2||SHIFT (left or right Deck) + PREVIEW (headphones button)|

 |TRAKTOR KONTROL S5||SHIFT (left or right Deck) + 'Back' button next to Browse encoder (right Deck)|

 |TRAKTOR KONTROL S8||SHIFT (left or right Deck) + BACK (right Deck)|

 |TRAKTOR KONTROL Z1||MODE + both left and right cue buttons (A and B)|

 |GUITAR RIG||RIG KONTROL 3||Automatic switch only (see next section)|

-* If you use KOMPLETE KONTROL MK1 in stand-alone mode, press only INSTANCE and then turn the Browse knob to switch to MIDI on the computer screen.
+* If using KOMPLETE KONTROL MK1 in stand-alone mode, press only INSTANCE and then turn the Browse knob to switch to MIDI on the computer screen.
 Switch back to Native mode by pressing SHIFT + INSTANCE.